All Episodes

 An absolute meaningless, worthless gesture that hardly anybody raised an eyebrow over, and yet it represents one of the most dramatic increases in government control over your freedom and your life that you could imagine.

-And now they want in California control over your thermostat.
+And now they want in California control over your thermostat in emergencies.

 Who'd stop them?